 Brainstorm Solutions

-Before jumping into the blue action cards, we suggest asking the team to step back for a moment and brainstorm potential solutions to the challenges listed.
+Once priorities are identified, it’s time to make a plan to address them.
+Before jumping into the blue action cards, ask the team to step back for a moment and brainstorm potential solutions to the challenges listed.
 This ensures participants don’t limit their thinking to only what’s listed on the cards.

-After participants write down some potential ideas for solutions, the facilitator then brings out the ACTION CARDS and asks participants to follow the same sorting procedure as they did with the situation cards.
+After participants write down potential solutions, bring out the ACTION CARDS and asks participants to follow the same sorting process as they did with the situation cards.

 Accountability and Next Steps